 Also, I hope it will give pause to those who think that it follows immediately from the many defects of the state that the remedy lies in a romantic conception of anarchy, where the state has disappeared and peace services are exclusively provided by individuals and the market.
 In the sequel to this two-part-post "Prosperity and Violence", I am going to endeavour to show that

 in the process of development, the nature of coercion alters.
 Rather than being privately provided, it instead becomes publicly provisioned.
-And rather than providing a means for engaging in costly acts of redistribution, it becomes a means for promoting the creation of wealth. (p.50)
+And rather than providing a means for engaging in costly acts of retribution, it becomes a means for promoting the creation of wealth. (p.50)

 Below I try to reconstruct from excerpts some of the narrative - especially on the role of violence in societal development - contained in a great book of only 144 pages: "Prosperity and Violence" by Robert T. Bates.
 It offers an amazingly incisive and insightful comparison of the paths of development of rich Western societies, on one hand, and countries of the Third World, on the other.